citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 [jakedowns](https://github.com/citra-emu/citra/pull/6140) implemented a left eye option for the Monoscopic Renderer to further Citra's compatibility with [ReShade](https://reshade.me/), a post-processing injector for video games.
 However, the initial tick box included with the PR to switch from the left eye to right eye was just a little clunky.

-By adding a dropdown box to change between the left eye and right eye, this ensures that the games will display correctly on Citra whilst emulating the 3DS 3D capabilities.
+By adding a dropdown box to change between the left eye and right eye, this ensures that the games will display correctly on Citra while emulating the 3DS 3D capabilities.

 ## Ports from yuzu by [FearlessTobi](https://github.com/FearlessTobi) and [vitor-k](https://github.com/vitor-k)